skyzh/type-exercise-in-rust/README.md

 Now we are having more and more expression kinds, and we need an expression framework to unify them -- including unary, binary and expressions of more inputs.
 At the same time, we also need to automatically convert `ArrayImpl` into their corresponding concrete types using `TryFrom` and `TryInto` traits.

+At the same time, we will also experiment with return value optimizations in variable-size types.

 ## Day 8: Physical Data Type and Logical Data Type